BertrandBev/eigen-js/README.md

 # Eigen-js

-Eigen-js is a port of the great [Eigen](https://eigen.tuxfamily.org/) C++ linear algebra library
+Eigen-js is a port of the [Eigen](https://eigen.tuxfamily.org/) C++ linear algebra library

-It uses a WebAssembly compiled subset of the [Eigen](https://eigen.tuxfamily.org/) library, and implements a simple garbage collection mechanism to manage memory
+It uses a WebAssembly compiled subset of the [Eigen](https://eigen.tuxfamily.org/) library, and implements a garbage collection mechanism to manage memory

 ## Installation